bbengfort/iterfile/README.md

 ### Acknowledgements

+Most of the iterators were implemented based on Ewan Cheslack-Postava's [Iterators in Go](https://ewencp.org/blog/golang-iterators/) blob post.
 Table based testing inspired by Dave Chaney's [Writing table driven tests in Go](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go) blog post.
 Benchmarking was similarly inspired by [How to write benchmarks in Go](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go).
 Check those posts out if you haven't already.

 The banner image used in this README, [&ldquo;lines & curves&rdquo;](https://flic.kr/p/iaVByW) by [Josef Stuefer](https://www.flickr.com/photos/josefstuefer/) is used by a Creative Commons [BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/2.0/) license.